DIPSAS/covid19-review-models/README.md

-# covid19-review-models
+# COVID-19 Model Review
-Repository for gjennomgang av arketyper og templater  for Covid-19 fra arketyper.no
+This is a repository for the review of the national clinical models for Covid-19